Through anonymous phone calls to Basque media outlets, ETA vehemently denied involvement.

 March 13, 2004 - Five people are arrested in connection to the case 60 hours after the bombings.
 Three of those arrested are Moroccans, and two are Indian.
 Prepaid phone cards and a cell phone from backpacks found at the bombing site link the five to the investigation.

 March 14, 2004 - The Spanish Interior Ministry releases the names of five people detained in connection with the attacks.
-The men were identified as Jamal Zougam, Mohamed Bekkali, Mohamed Cahoui, Vinay Kohly and Sureh Komar.
+The men are identified as Jamal Zougam, Mohamed Bekkali, Mohamed Cahoui, Vinay Kohly and Sureh Komar.

 - The fourth suspect is not identified but is described as being of Arab descent.